oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 Depending on which other modules you have done you may see differences in the repositories in the update list

-### Namespace for the monitoring and visualization software
+### Step 2b: Create a Namespace for the monitoring and visualization software
 To separate the monitoring services from the  other services we're going to put them into a new namespace.

-  3. Type the following to create the namespace
+  1. Type the following to create the namespace

   -  `kubectl create namespace monitoring`